 What Is The Ideal Dosage Of Soy Isoflavones For Fertility?

-Further research is needed to determine the ideal dosage of soy isoflavones to improve fertility, although most midwives’ advice is to use around 100-200mg.
+Further research is needed to determine the ideal dosage of soy isoflavones to improve fertility.
 The dosage could vary from person to person, their ability to digest the hormone, and also their dietary preferences (for example, Asians have a higher tolerance to soy than Western population) (4).

 The intake of natural soy as part of the diet has been followed for many years in countries like Japan.
 However, the safety of supplements is still under question.